-The ideal temperature for the storage of most pasteurized beer in bottles or cans is a minimum of 40°F (4.4°C).
+The ideal temperature for the storage of most pasteurized beer in bottles or cans is a minimum of 40° F (4.4°C).
 The storage temperature should never exceed 60°F (16°C).

 Bottled beer is sensitive to direct sunlight as well as certain types of artificial light, including fluorescent light sources.
-Potential damage to beer products as a result of over-exposure to light sources includes oxidation, cloudiness and/or a "musky" flavor.
+Potential damage to beer products because of over-exposure to light sources includes oxidation, cloudiness and/or a "musky" flavor.
 As a result, it is recommended that bottled beer be kept in dark storage conditions.

-Most beer will become cloudy and unattractive if held at storage conditions too cold.
+Most beer will become cloudy and unattractive if held in storage conditions that are too cold.
 It is estimated that the critical cold-sensitivity temperature is approximately 35°F (2°C) but this lower quality threshold depends on the beer formula.
-As a result, the manufacturer should be consulted with regard to minimum temperatures for storage, along with accurate duration of holding or maximum storage period.
+As a result, the manufacturer should be consulted about the minimum temperatures for storage, along with accurate duration of holding or maximum storage period.